KevinWongCS/Interesting-Stuff/README.md

 ## Different types of sensors
 [```Sensors```](https://medium.com/jay-tillu/mobile-sensors-the-components-that-make-our-smartphones-smarter-4174a7a2bfc3)\
-Let’s see standard sensors that your smartphone is having.
 * ```Accelerometer```
   * The accelerometer detects axis-based motion sensing.
 It senses the changes in the orientation of smartphones with respect to x, y, and z-axis.
 * ```Ambient Light Sensor```